What is Shrink Wrap

 Tamper Evident Shrink Wrap

 Banks often use this method to shrink wrap the money before physically shipping it in an armoured vehicle.
-These shrink wraps display a written message or change colour in case the packaging gets stretched, cut, or fiddled with; hence, acting as an additional security procedure.
+These shrink wraps display a written message or change colour if the packaging gets stretched, cut, or fiddled with; hence, acting as an additional security procedure.

 Shrink wraps also help protect large machinery.
 Marine shrink wrap is a good example; you can wrap it around watercraft and boats to protect them from external elements such as weather.